TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

 ## COMMANDS

-    The piadm(1M) command will produce more verbose output if run with -v, or with -vv will produce both -v output and enable the shell's -x flag, which produces output of all of the commands run in the piadm(1M) script.
+    The piadm(1M) command will produce more verbose output if -v is stated prior to the command.
+If -vv is stated prior to the command, piadm(1M) will produce both -v output and enable the shell's -x flag, which produces output of all of the commands run in the piadm(1M) script.

     piadm(1M) commands and options are:

-      activate <PI-stamp> [ZFS-pool-name]
+      piadm activate <PI-stamp> [ZFS-pool-name]
-      assign <PI-stamp> [ZFS-pool-name]
+      piadm assign <PI-stamp> [ZFS-pool-name]

         Activate a Platform Image for the next boot, on a specified ZFS pool if there are more than one bootable pools imported.
 It is up to the